stephanbuys/articles/grokking-diesel.md

 Note that we have dropped the `id` field as the SQL server will handle this for us (this might change for advanced use-cases).

-Also note that we now explicitly name the table, `users`, as there is no direct correlation between the struct name and the table name.
+Also note that we now explicitly name the table, `users`, this is also needed for `AsChangeset`, and inferred for `Identifiable`

 #### Identifiable